ESIPFed/science-on-schema.org/guides/Dataset.md

 - `schema:temporalCoverage` :: use to specify the **time period(s) that the content applies to**, i.e. the time the entity or phenomenon described in the dataset occurred.
 See details at [temporalCoverage](#temporal-coverage). `temporalCoverage` is usually prior to the date of data publication for observational data, and can be afterwards for models, simulations, and forecasts.

-- `schema:dateCreated` :: use to specify the date the dataset was initially generated (e.g. when a sensor recorded a value, when a model was run, or when data processing was completed).
+- `schema:dateCreated` :: use to specify the date the dataset was initially generated (e.g., when a sensor recorded a value, when a model was run, or when data processing was completed).
 This is typically fixed when the first dataset version is created.
 - `schema:dateModified` :: use to specify the date the dataset was most recently updated or changed.
 - `schema:datePublished` :: use to specify the date when a dataset was made available to the public through a publication process.
 - `schema:expires` :: use to specify the date when the dataset expires and is no longer useful or available.
 If `datePublished` is when the dataset is made available, then 'expires' brackets the time the dataset is valid or recommended for use.